bbc/software-engineering-technical-assessments/election-api-javascript/README.md

 ### Task

-During your assessment we will ask you to work though the task in `tasks.md` with a pair.
-Please do not work on or complete these prior to the assessment.
+During your assessment we will ask you to work though a set of tasks which will be given to you on the day.
+Please don't change the code base before you start.

 ## Prerequisites
 - Node 14